-Start laying sod near your high-traffic areas with straight lines, such as next to the driveway or sidewalk.
+Start laying sod near your high-traffic areas first, using straight lines as a guide.
+For example, start next to your sidewalk or driveway first.
 Position the sod piece as close to the edge as possible, and then step or kneel on a piece of plywood or cardboard as you go to install the next piece.
+Using the plywood displaces your weight and also helps to compact the sod piece into the soil, assuring a better connection between the sod and soil.
 (Avoid walking directly on the grass for a few weeks until the roots have had a chance to grow deeply into the soil line.)

-Snuggle the next piece as close to the original as possible, avoiding gaps between the pieces as possible, as gaps take longer to fill in with grass growth, and may cause brown patches in the lawn.
-Avoid overlapping the sod pieces, and cut-off pieces that are dried out and dead.
+Snuggle the next piece of sod as close to the original piece as possible, avoiding gaps between the pieces.
+Gaps between sod pieces will take longer to fill in with grass growth, and may cause brown patches in the lawn.
+Conversely, avoid overlapping the sod pieces, and cut-off pieces that are appear dried out or dead.
 Use a sharp trowel or utility knife to get the exact shape you’ll need to fit the sod pieces as close together as possible.
 Continue laying sod across the yard until you end up in the farthest corner of the yard.